Facility Use policies & procedures

 Private Instructor License Guidelines

-Private instruction at City facilities is only allowed when the instructor has completed each step outlined below and been issued a receipt that includes their name and expiration date.
+Private instruction at City facilities is only allowed when the instructor has completed each step outlined below and been issued a receipt that includes their name and expiration date and, in some instances, secured a permit for the facility needed.
+Approved private instructors may train up to 3 players at a time.
 A photo ID must be kept on site while providing instruction at a City facility to provide to City staff upon request.
-Instructors who give lessons without a City-issued license are breaking City Code (Section 46-16) and are subject to fines and trespassing warrants.
+Instructors who give instruction without a City-issued license are breaking City Code (Section 46-16) and are subject to fines and trespassing warrants.
 Instructors may not use any facility that another group has reserved and obtained a permit for.

 1. Complete the Instructor Application.